-To calculate the GHG emissions produced by the TC's community, the methane commitment model was used.
-This decision was made since the landfill the TC sends its community's waste to does not have an LFG system in place.
+To calculate the GHG emissions produced by the TS' community, the methane commitment model was used.
+This decision was made since the landfill the TS sends its community's waste to does not have an LFG system in place.
 For reference, a simplified version of this formula, as per the PCP Protocol, is as follows: